-- Checking the Central Pupil Database "Impulse" for information on the child's destination. - Checking the Birmingham City Council Data Warehouse.
-The Data Warehouse allows access to the Electoral Register; the list of Birmingham City Council Housing addresses; and various other Council services and will ascertain if the parent/carers are still registered at last known address. - Checking with the Home Office Intelligence/UK Borders Agency in respect of suspected family movements abroad where safeguarding concerns are evident. - > Checking NHS records via access to the National Health Service Spine Portal. - Accessing DfE databases; including Key to Success' now known as GIAP (Get Information about Pupils) and School to School (s2s), - Using social networking sites such as 'Facebook' to try and locate the parents/carer of the pupil. - > Undertaking home visits to locate children and families if necessary. - If, at any stage of the enquiry into a child's whereabouts schools or BCC have concerns for a child's safety, an immediate referral must be made to CASS by completing and submitting a 'Request for Support' referral form to: - CASS@birminghamchildrenstrust.co.uk (secure email)
+- Checking the Central Pupil Database "Impulse" and Birmingham Children Trust database 'Eclipse' for information on the child's destination and any previous/current agency involvement. - Checking the Birmingham City Council Data Warehouse.
+The Data Warehouse allows access to the Electoral Register; the list of Birmingham City Council Housing addresses; and various other Council services and will ascertain if the parent/carers are still registered at the last known address. - Checking with the Home Office Intelligence/UK Borders Agency in respect of suspected family movements abroad where safeguarding concerns are evident. - > Checking NHS records via access to the National Health Service Spine Portal. - Accessing DfE databases; Get Information about Pupils (GIAP, formerly known as 'Key to Success') and School to School (s2s) - Using social networking sites such as 'Facebook' to try and locate the parents/carer of the pupil. - Undertaking home visits to locate children and families if necessary. - ➤ If, at any stage of the enquiry into a child's whereabouts schools or BCC have concerns for a child's safety, an immediate referral must be made to CASS by completing and submitting a 'Request for Support' referral form to: - cass@birminghamchildrenstrust.co.uk (secure email)